k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/05_graphit_debugging.md

 A Debug process can be run on an LUBD file that has been generated in the Fabric LUBD Viewer or on the local Fabric or Fabric server defined for the project's deployment.

-To define input parameter values, click **Parameters** on the top left side of the Graphit window.
+To define input parameter values, click **://** on the top of the Graphit window (second icon from the left).

 Click for more information about [Graphit Input parameters](/articles/15_web_services_and_graphit/17_Graphit/06_using_graphit_files_with_parameters.md).